JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Cap Stone Project (Game design Document).md

 Permanent Mechanic:-
 1. Flashlight life = 0% -> Sanity meters starts to drop
-2. Sanity meter = 0% -> Faint and restart from checkpoint
+2. Sanity meter = 0% -> Faint and restart from last checkpoint
 3. If player goes too far, They enter The FOG and faint

 # Story and setting